spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/thresholds/managing-threshold-settings.md

     link: docs/scos/user/back-office-user-guides/page.version/marketplace/merchants-and-merchant-relations/managing-merchant-relations.html
 ---

-The *Threshold settings* page allows you to select a tax set that is applied to the threshold fee.
+The **Threshold settings** page lets you select a tax set that is applied to the threshold fee.
 Thus, the tax is calculated in the same way it is calculated for the products in the cart.

 ## Prerequisites

-To start working with threshold settings, navigate to **Administration** > **Threshold Settings**.
+To start working with threshold settings, navigate to **Administration&nbsp;<span aria-label="and then">></span> Threshold Settings**.

 ## Managing Threshold Settings

 To configure threshold settings:
-1. On the *Edit Threshold Settings* page, from the drop-down list, select the tax set that will be applied to the threshold.
+1. On the **Edit Threshold Settings** page, from the drop-down list, select the tax set that will be applied to the threshold.
 2. Click **Save**.